MikeVedsted/JoinMe/docs/contributing.md

 According to the [React+TypeScript Cheatsheets](https://github.com/typescript-cheatsheets/react), it is recommended to use `type` for React Component Props and State, for consistency and because it is more constrained.

+7 - **Avoid using `any` type** :package::question:

+Using `any` comes at the cost of losing type safety, which is one of the main motivations for using TypeScript.
+Unless we are dealing with a 3rd party library, avoid using it.

 In addition to these basic guidelines, is it also nice to follow the best practices described bellow. _Most of these examples were based on the material available on the [clean-code-typescript](https://github.com/labs42io/clean-code-typescript) repository._

 #### Use meaningful and pronounceable variable names :no_entry_sign::zipper_mouth_face: